zenstackhq/zenstack-docs/docs/guides/authentication/iron-session.md

 # Integrating With iron-session

-[Iron-session](https://www.npmjs.com/package/iron-session) is a lightweighted authentication toolkit.
+[Iron-session](https://www.npmjs.com/package/iron-session) is a lightweight authentication toolkit.
 It works with Next.js, Express, and Node.js HTTP servers.

 ### Implement auth endpoints